-No single cause of selective mutism has been identified, and its causes seem to be multifactorial (Cohan, Price, & Stein, 2006).
+No single cause of selective mutism has been identified, and its causes may be multifactorial (Cohan, Price, & Stein, 2006).
 The following factors may coexist and play a role in selective mutism:

-Screening for selective mutism is conducted whenever selective mutism is suspected or as part of a comprehensive speech and language evaluation for any child with communication concerns.
-If a parent or caregiver reports that a child is communicating successfully at home but not in one or more settings, the SLP may want to consider the diagnosis of selective mutism.
+Screening for selective mutism is conducted whenever selective mutism is suspected or as part of a comprehensive speech and language evaluation for a child with communication concerns.
+If a parent or care partner reports that a child is communicating successfully at home but not in one or more settings, the speech-language pathologist (SLP) may want to consider screening for selective mutism.

 Screening typically includes

 See ASHA’s Practice Portal pages on Permanent Childhood Hearing Loss and Hearing Loss in Adults for more information.

 Please see ASHA’s resource, Assessment Tools, Techniques, and Data Sources, for information on the elements of a comprehensive assessment, considerations, and best practices.
 Information specific to these practices in the comprehensive assessment of individuals with selective mutism is discussed below.

 Assessment of children with selective mutism involves a collaborative approach with an interdisciplinary team, which may consist of a pediatrician, a psychologist or psychiatrist, an SLP, a teacher, a school social worker or guidance counselor, and family/care partners.
 During the evaluation, parents/care partners may need to help elicit verbal output.
 The SLP can also involve parents/care partners by requesting a video recording of the child’s communicative behavior at home and then compare the child’s behavior in a clinical or school setting.
 Video recordings may also be used for subsequent language sample analysis.

 Several techniques can be used throughout assessment to reduce stress on the child, increase participation, and improve the quality of assessment findings.
 See “Meeting the Child” section below for more details.